alexisrsantos/WindTurbines_cancer/README.md

 # Cancer Rates are not correlated with Wind Energy in the UnitedS States: A state-level analysis

-Here I provide the data and code to conduct a state-level correlation analysis between Wind Energy indicators and Cancer (Indicence, Prevalence, Mortality).
+Here I provide the data and code to conduct a state-level correlation analysis between Wind Energy and Cancer Indicators in the United States using the latest data available.

 # Citation
 | Santos-Lozada, Alexis R. (2019).
 Cancer Rates are not correlated with Wind Energy in the U.S.: A State-level analysis. *GitHub*.